Why are internships important?

 - Participation in the Hub Internship Program programming, which includes completion of learning modules and a check-in with an Internship Program Coordinator

 - Good behavior and responsible conduct while in the internship, as outlined in the U-M Statement of Student Rights and Responsibilities, U-M Policy and Procedures on Student Sexual and Gender-based Misconduct and Other Forms of Interpersonal Violence, and all applicable federal, state, and local laws.

 - Comply with University guidelines related to permissibility of in-person experiences during the COVID-19 pandemic

 Before you apply to internships within the Hub Internship Program:

 - Review the Program Requirements (above).
 If you are unable to commit to these requirements it is best to apply to non-Hub internships.

 - Consider meeting with a Hub Coach to ensure your resume, cover letter, and other application materials are up to date, properly formatted, and a strong representation of your experiences and accomplishments.

-Available Hub Internship Program internships are listed on the LSA Opportunity Network.
-Please scroll down below to find out more about the network and how to access it to explore and apply for internship opportunities.
+Available Hub Internship Program internships are listed on LSA Engage.
+Please scroll down below to find out more about LSA Engage and how to access it to explore and apply for internship opportunities.

 Is there funding available?